Florence City Walking Tour with Statue of David

 Visit the Accademia Gallery

 This Galleria dell'Accademia is home to one of the most celebrated statues in existence: the David.
-Michelangelo di Lodovico Buonarroti Simoni was the only artist in Florence willing to work with this block of white marble, and he turned it into a masterpiece!
-Right behind the Uffizi Gallery, the Accademia Gallery is the most visited museum in Florence.
+Michelangelo di Lodovico Buonarroti Simoni was the only artist in Florence willing to work with this block of white marble, and he turned it into a masterpiece: Biblical hero David, known for his battle with Goliath.
+Right behind the Uffizi Gallery, the Galleria dell Accademia is the most visited museum in Florence.
 This means that long lines are usually par for the course.
 Luckily, we reserve your skip the line Accademia tickets ahead of time.
 This means, that the only line you will stand in is a short security line.

 Short delays at the security check may occur during the busiest months, June and July.
 However, our team of experts works to prevent delays as much as possible.